-- a) Per legislation, Council shall consider the next medium term expenditure framework budget for approval not later than 31 May (at least 30 days before the start of the budget year). - b) The annual budget must be approved before the start of the financial year. - c) Should the municipality fail to approve the budget before the start of the budget year, the mayor must inform the MEC for Finance that the budget has not been approved. - d) The budget tabled at Council for approval shall include, inter alia the following draft resolutions: - i. draft resolutions approving the budget and levying property rates, other taxes and tariffs for the financial year concerned; - ii. draft resolutions approving measurable performance objectives for each budget vote, taking into account the municipality's IDP; - iii. draft resolutions approving any proposed amendments to the IDP; - iv. draft resolutions approving any proposed amendments to the budget\related policies; - v. draft resolutions approving the contents of the annual budget and supporting documents in terms of Section 17 of the MFMA a) Immediately after the budget is tabled the Accounting Officer (AO)must make public the budget and its supporting documents and invite the local community to submit representations in connection with the budget. b) Therefore the Senior Manager Budgets on behalf of the AO must place the budget and other budget related documentation onto the municipal website so that it is accessible to the public as well and submit within 14 days both printed and electronic formats to the National Treasury, the Provincial Treasury and any other prescribed Organs of State affected by the Budget.
+- a) Per legislation, Council shall consider the next medium term expenditure framework budget for approval not later than 31 May (at least 30 days before the start of the budget year). - b) The annual budget must be approved before the start of the financial year. - c) Should the municipality fail to approve the budget before the start of the budget year, the mayor must inform the MEC for Finance that the budget has not been approved. - d) The budget tabled at Council for approval shall include, inter alia the following draft resolutions: - i. draft resolutions approving the budget and levying property rates, other taxes and tariffs for the financial year concerned; - ii. draft resolutions approving measurable performance objectives for each budget vote, taking into account the municipality's IDP; - iii. draft resolutions approving any proposed amendments to the IDP; - iv. draft resolutions approving any proposed amendments to the budget_related policies; - v. draft resolutions approving the contents of the annual budget and supporting documents in terms of Section 17 of the MFMA a) Immediately after the budget is tabled the Accounting Officer (AO)must make public the budget and its supporting documents and invite the local community to submit representations in connection with the budget.